Simulating scalar field theories on quantum computers with limited resources: Adiabatic preparation of a broken-symmetry state in an effective two-level system

 The bounds provided by \cref{eq:Texp1,eq:Texp2} show that the time required for adiabatic evolution scales as

 which is an improvement compared to using an external field with linear time dependence, where $T \approx \epsilon^{-2}$ [see \cref{eq:Tlin1}].

 The results obtained by solving the differential equations \eqref{eq:ca_deqexp} and \eqref{eq:cb_deqexp} numerically are shown in \cref{fig:expandlin_errors} (a).
 The adiabatic time satisfies \cref{eq:Texp0}.
-The approximation $\epsilon \approx \epsilon_f+\epsilon_{ad}$ does not hold well in the region where $\epsilon$ approaches $\epsilon_f$ (see the continuous blue and the dot-dashed blue lines).
+The approximation $\epsilon \approx \epsilon_f+\epsilon_{ad}$ does not hold well in the region where $\epsilon$ approaches $\epsilon_f$ (see the solid and dash-dotted lines with the lightest color corresponding to $\epsilon_f=10^{-3}$).
 However, the inequalities \eqref{eq:Texp1} and \eqref{eq:Texp2} are true.
-In ~\cref{fig:expandlin_errors} (b) we compare the adiabatic time for the linear adiabatic path (dotted lines) with the one corresponding to the exponential adiabatic path (continuous lines).
+In ~\cref{fig:expandlin_errors} (b) we compare the adiabatic time for the linear adiabatic path (dotted lines) with the one corresponding to the exponential adiabatic path (solid lines).
 As \cref{eq:Tlin1,eq:Texp3} predict, the adiabatic time for the exponential case is much smaller than that for the linear case.